delete_transaction

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Delete a transaction by ID', providing a clear verb and resource.
-It distinguishes from sibling tools like record_transaction and update_transaction.
+The description clearly states 'Delete a transaction by ID', which is a specific verb+resource.
+It distinguishes itself from siblings like record_transaction and update_transaction, and there is no other delete transaction tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.